Time Shield Library

 bool is_workday(const std::string &str)

-Parse an ISO8601 string and check if it falls on a workday using second precision.
+Parse ISO8601 string and check if it falls on a workday (seconds precision).

 bool is_workday_ms(const std::string &str)

-Parse an ISO8601 string and check if it falls on a workday using millisecond precision.
+Parse ISO8601 string and check if it falls on a workday (milliseconds precision).

 Header file with functions for parsing dates and times in ISO8601 format and converting them to vario...